matan-yes/dataScientistWorkshop_ex2/README.md

 ```

-In the dataset we have attributes that are noisy to the decision algorithms.
+We can see now that we have attributes that are noisy to the decision algorithms.
-This noisy attribtes are: passangerID, ticketID and embarked, we will remove those attributes.
+This noisy attribtes are: passangerID, ticketID and embarked, we will remove those attributes later.

 ## Data Exploration